-Luckily, such a treatment doesn’t result in weakness of the bite or chewing.
+Luckily, such a treatment doesn’t result in the weakness of the bite or chewing.
 The best part about undergoing Botox jawline recontouring is that it’s quick and painless.
 You’ll have to take certain precautions before undergoing a Botox treatment.
 Ten days before receiving Botox injections, you’ll be asked to refrain from taking products that contain aspirin, ibuprofen, and vitamin E – doing so will significantly reduce the chance of bruising following treatment.

 You’ll generally receive a consultation beforehand to determine the best treatment for your needs.
-And when you do undergo a treatment, a topical numbing gel will be applied fifteen minutes prior.
+And when you do undergo treatment, a topical numbing gel will be applied fifteen minutes prior.
 Several injections will be administered into the underlying masseter muscle around your jawline.
 Most people say that the injections feel similar to getting vaccinated – that is, they feel only a few seconds of mild discomfort as the Botox enters the injection site.
-A few hours afterwards, the injection site may look red and feel irritated.
+A few hours afterward, the injection site may look red and feel irritated.

 Immediately following the injections, you might be required to contract the treated muscles.
 Your physician might ask you to move your jaw around.
 It sounds silly, but this helps to evenly distribute the Botox throughout the injection site.
 Your physician will also tell you to refrain from exercising, bending over, lying down or rubbing the area for the first 24-48 hours after treatment.
 This ensures that the Botox settles in the right place and doesn’t migrate elsewhere.
 Failure to do so can potentially result in complications.